 Low motivation is a common reason people procrastinate.
 Feeling overwhelmed with school work, research papers, or multiple projects can make even small tasks feel daunting.
 This contributes to short term mood improvements when people put things off but leads to increased stress later.

 Feeling swamped with too many tasks is a big reason for low motivation.
-This makes people put off hard tasks.
+This makes people put off hard tasks, especially when those difficult tasks seem too challenging or stressful to tackle.
 Breaking tasks into smaller steps can ease this feeling.

 Mental health problems like depression and anxiety also lower motivation.
 These issues can make people feel tired and not care about their work.
 It’s important for those struggling to get help from professionals.

 Not knowing what you’re working towards can make people less motivated.
 Without a clear goal, staying focused is harder.
+A lack of intrinsic motivation—when tasks do not align with personal interests or values—can also lead to procrastination, as employees may feel less driven to complete such work.
 Setting clear goals that match what motivates you can help keep employees engaged.

 Doubting your abilities can also hurt your motivation.
 When people don’t believe in themselves, it shows.
 Positive words from bosses and self-confidence boosters can help.